Skip to main content

 If at least five employees are affected by termination due to redundancy, a notification to the Swedish Public Employment Service is required.
 This also applies if the total number of termination notices is expected to reach 20 or more within a 90-day period.

-When redundancies occur for objective reasons, the “last in, first out” principle applies, favoring employees with the longest aggregate period of employment.
+When redundancies occur for objective reasons, the applicable order-of-selection rules apply, often described as “last in, first out”, subject to statutory exceptions and any collective agreement arrangements.
 Dismissal procedures are outlined in the Employment Protection Act, with variations based on whether termination results from objective or subjective reasons.
 Consultations under the Co-Determination Act may be mandatory in cases of objective terminations, especially if the employer is bound by a collective bargaining agreement or the employee is a union member.

 Individual Dismissal

-Negligent performance, serious misconduct, theft, disloyalty, or other serious circumstances may warrant termination for subjective personal reasons.
+Negligent performance, serious misconduct, theft, disloyalty, or other serious circumstances may warrant termination for personal reasons.
 The burden of proof rests with the employer, and evidence supporting termination for personal reasons can be challenging to present.
-Employers must support employees in improving their performance through education or performance improvement plans.
-Dismissal without notice is lawful only in cases of fundamental breaches, such as gross misconduct, and should be an exceptional measure.
+Employers are generally expected to support employees in improving their performance where appropriate.
+Dismissal without notice is lawful only in cases of gross misconduct or other fundamental breaches and should be an exceptional measure.

-Before terminating an employment agreement for subjective personal reasons, the employer must provide written notice to the concerned employee and, if applicable, the trade union, two weeks in advance.
-If a summary dismissal without notice is desired, information must be provided one week before the dismissal.
-The employee or trade union may request consultations within one week of receiving the information.
-Swedish law doesn’t mandate prior government agency approval for employee dismissals.
+Before terminating an employment agreement for personal reasons, the employer must provide written notice to the concerned employee and, if applicable, the trade union, in accordance with the timing rules in the Employment Protection Act.
+The employee or trade union may request consultations within the statutory deadline after receiving the information.
+Swedish law does not generally require prior government agency approval for employee dismissals.

 Severance